nuvla/python-library/code/examples/README.md

 $
 ```

-# Create Application
+# Create Project and Application

-Internally Nuvla uses concept of a module, and structures user defined projects
-and applications using the modules.
-There are following module types: project,
-component, application.

-[create-app.py](create-app.py) first creates a module of type project and then
-creates an application of subtype kubernetes inside of the project.
+In Nuvla.io, users can define there container based applications as `component`
+or `application`. `component` is suitable for a simple single container
+application that would be deployed on a Docker Swarm. `application` is for
+defining complex multi-container applications for deployment on Docker Swarm or
+Kubernetes.
+Applications must be stored under projects.
+Projects can be nested.

+In Nuvla - projects, components and applications are all `modules` of the three
+different types.
+That is why in `create-app.py` `Module` class is used first to
+create `project` and then `application` inside of the project gets created.

 ```
 $ ./create-app.py
-module/92614bdc-4afa-49e1-891f-0eb3a4db0635
+project id: module/45caaeb1-5887-4280-a41e-8ab1af666817
+k8s app id: module/7388adf6-82ba-4a40-9a09-ab1e102e55fc
 ```

+Please refer to the script for more details.

-# Create data records
+# Create Data Records

 Data records is one of the two data types in Nuvla.
 It is designed to hold
 location of the data and its description - meta-data.
 It's a document with a